 A cyberattack or similar incident could occur and result in information theft, data corruption, operational disruption, damage to our reputation, or financial loss.
 We are increasingly dependent on information technology systems and infrastructure, including mobile technologies, to operate our business.
-In the ordinary course of our business, we use our data centers and our networks to store and access confidential and proprietary business information.
 Our technologies, systems, networks, or other proprietary information, and those of our vendors, suppliers and other business partners, may become the target of cyberattacks or information security breaches that could result in the unauthorized release, gathering, monitoring, misuse, loss, or destruction of proprietary and other information, or could otherwise lead to the disruption of our business operations.
 Cyberattacks are becoming more sophisticated and certain cyber incidents, such as surveillance, may remain undetected for an extended period and could lead to disruptions in critical systems or the unauthorized release of confidential or otherwise protected information.
 These events could lead to financial loss from remedial actions, loss of business, disruption of operations, damage to our reputation, or potential liability.
 Our systems and insurance coverage for protecting against cybersecurity risks may not be sufficient.
 Further, as cyberattacks continue to evolve, we may be required to expend significant additional resources to continue to modify or enhance our protective measures or to investigate and remediate any vulnerability to cyberattacks.